samiuens/nixos-config/docs/yubikey-pgp.md

 # Key operations
 ## Create Certify key
-The primary key to generate is the Certify key, which is responsible for issuing Subkeys for encryption, signature and authentication operations.
+The primary key to generate is the Certify key, which is responsible for issuing subkeys for encryption, signature and authentication operations.
-The Certify key should be kept offline at all times and only accessed from a dedicated and secure environment to issue or revoke Subkeys.
+The Certify key should be kept safely at all times and only accessed from a dedicated and secure environment to issue or revoke subkeys.

 Generate the certify key.
 ```console